QG5. Tables with Google Docs

 - add tables to my documents

-3. Go to the bottom of your poem document, below the link to the bio, space down two more lines, and add a horizontal line (insert menu).
+2. Go to the bottom of your document and space down two more lines, and add a horizontal line (insert menu).

 Websites and Applications